spaceconcordia/rocketry-performance/documentation/Performance_Model_Spec.md

 - the *Ideal Gas Law* applies throughout the flight
 - steady-state irrotational flow around the body [@niskanen2013]
 - fully aligned thrust [@box2009, pg.16]
+- smooth transition between nose cone and body tube (no shoulder)
+- rocket does not have a boattail

 ## Requirements
 The Performance Model must provide the maximum altitude and velocity of the rocket in subsonic flight under a known thrust curve and known dimensional parameters.
 Assumptions considered legitimate based on prior research for similar rockets may be applied